 Saturday morning greets us with an 80% chance of rain all NOLA day so we decide to turn our original plans into a rain-stroll saunter to the Garden District , ending with a hotel-recommended brunch at Atchafalaya.
 Quaint shopping and architectural gems along Magazine Street keep us pushing on towards brunch where a Jazzy-Honky-tonk trio welcomes our wet feet and damp spirits to a highly anticipated brunch at Atchafalaya.
 When seated, we indulge in their popular make it yourself Bloody Mary bar, featuring numerous types of home-pickled garnish options (including green beans, asparagus tips, peppers and cauliflower) to top off our choice of green tomato or traditional homemade tomato juices.
 John opts for the Oysters Rockefeller Eggs Benedict garnished with Apple Smoked Bacon and I nosh on The Boudreaux – sunny side eggs, alligator sausage, jalapeño cornbread, crystal potatoes and creole hollandaise – rainy day wonderful.
 Despite the best intentions to wait until dinner for more food, we end up at the famous Central Grocery back in the French Quarter, and in the non-fancy ambience split a muffaletta, the famous Italian sandwich in the store that originated them: genoa salami, mortadella, ham, mozzarella, provolone layered on focaccia-type bread, the wonderful chunky olive salad spilling out and onto the counters and stools we share with locals and tourists alike.
 Central Grocery Tip: unless you are really hungry, you really only need to order a ‘half’ sandwich for the two of you.

-Final good-bye NOLA dinner is at the Hotel Modern on Lee Circle.(soon converting it’s quirky, funky interiors to a Holiday Inn Express) We discover that it is right on the St. Charles Streetcar, so walk from our hotel to The Avenue (1 block) and grab the streetcar.
+Final good-bye NOLA dinner is at the Hotel Modern on Lee Circle.(since converting it’s quirky, funky interiors to a Holiday Inn Express!!!)
+We discover that it is right on the St. Charles Streetcar, so walk from our hotel to The Avenue (1 block) and grab the streetcar.
 At the restaurant, we find that it is a bit of a quiet night, so we grab a luxurious booth with a great view of the circle and the streetcars going past, and start with one of their signature cocktails, a Modern Margarita (hibiscus-jalepeño infused tequila, Solerno, lime, Italian grapefruit soda).
 After a day of great eating, we chow down on some lovely green salads (to appease the guilt – a bit) and then both opt for delicious juicy beef ribs, which turn out to be yet another hit!

 A Little Something Extra